-US Hipster Index Shows Vancouver, WA is the Most Hipster City in America
+US Hipster Index: Vancouver, WA the Most Hipster City in America

-We have scientifically proven that Vancouver, Washington is the most hipster city in the United States, beating out the likes of Cincinnati, Idaho and—would you believe it—Salt Lake City, Utah.
+Move over, Portland.
+We have scientifically proven that Vancouver, Washington is the most hipster city in the United States, beating out the likes of Cincinnati, Ohio and—would you believe it—Salt Lake City, Utah.
 In our groundbreaking new study, hipster fashion, diet, and vanity were all taken into account as the 150 most populous American cities had their credentials tested.
 No editorialising here; just data.
 Pure, bohemian data.
 Here’s the lowdown on top hipster cities in the US.

 Before going on, we should be clear on what hipsters are and how they guided the study.
 There’s no one prevailing definition, but common qualities are easy enough to spot.
 In brief, hipsters are a subculture of 20- to 30-somethings who position themselves as non-mainstream pioneers; free-thinkers and non-conformist conformists.
 We’ve offered our own 2-cents before, and odds are you’ve seen some in the wild yourself.